24 best AI tools for product managers (2026)

 ChatGPT

-ChatGPT, a chatbot by OpenAI, is, of course, at the top of the list.
-Many SaaS tools are using ChatGPT to power their AI components.
-And for a very good reason – ChatGPT is crushing it!
+ChatGPT, a chatbot by OpenAI, is at the top of the list.
+Many SaaS tools use ChatGPT to power their AI components, and for good reason.

 Product managers have successfully used ChatGPT to: